-BBC Countryfile presenter rambles
+How to join a BBC Countryfile presenter Ramble

 The Countryfile presenters are leading the way on rambles of their own, joined by viewers and some inspirational youngsters who’ve benefited from Children in Need funding.
 But it’s intrepid public who are the real power behind the ramble and the TV Show is encouraging as many people as possible to join us by putting on their own sponsored rambles this same weekend.

-Here’s our step-by-step guide to organising your own ramble
+Our step-by-step guide to organising your own ramble

 1. Plot your route

 We're excited to hear about all the weird and wonderful routes you choose to take son don't forget to tell us where you're going via our social media channels.
 If you're short of ideas, check out our walks section to find routes near you, or look for a range of our recent walks on Ordnance Survey.
 Alternatively, get the OS app and search "BBC Countryfile Magazine" for our full list of walks.

 Good company turns a regular walk into a great walk, so bring along friends, family, pets and the rest.
 What will entice them to take part?
 Think cake at the half way point, a spectacular view or a pub stop along the way.

 Don't forget to get your friends and family to donate to Children in Need, which raises money every year to help disadvantaged children and young people across the UK.
 Donations of all amounts are welcome. £20 means a 10 year old girl who normally looks after her sick mum and little sister can take a break at a summer play scheme and have fun with friends.
 More information and fundraising forms are available here.

 Grab your walking boots and snacks and a drink and head to the hills for your ramble.
 Make sure you pack a picnic and plenty to drink, plus warm and wet-weather gear for the changeable British weather.

 5. Photograph and video your rambles